-Larger gridded topography and sediment thickness data are used in the inversion to avoid the edge effect; 6 padding cells are included in the horizontal direction, and 3 padding cells are included at the bottom of the reference density model (Grav3D 5.0).
+Larger gridded bathymetry and sediment thickness data are used in the inversion to avoid the edge effect; 6 padding cells are included in the horizontal direction, and 3 padding cells are included at the bottom of the reference density model (Grav3D 5.0).
 Welford & Hall (2007) suggest that the choice of the vertical extent of the mesh is very important in correctly delineating the size and position of anomalous rock bodies and should be tested through comparison with 2-D seismic profiles, because information on the variations in the Moho is not included in the reference density model before the inversion.
-Here, we directly assume the vertical extent of the mesh as long as it underlies the Moho depth.
+Here, we tested different mesh depths (see Supplement Material) and selected the appropriate vertical extent of the mesh as 40 km that underlies the Moho depth.
 The generated mesh thus contains all of the bodies of anomalous rocks and density contrasts that correspond to the observed free-air gravity anomalies.